rauniyarpriyanshu/EasyConcurrent/README.md

 # EasyConcurrent
  Java Concurrent Utility class helps to design easy implementation of thread handling with callback.

- To use FutureApi<GENERIC_TYPE>(for more information please check FutureApi.java file)
+ To use FutureApi<TYPE>(for more information please check FutureApi.java file)
 ```
 public class Test {
     private final StringBuilder finalOutput = new StringBuilder();